Our Care Home Solicitors have recovered over £12 million in care fees for our clients since 2013.

 This type of funding is available no matter where you or your relative live or lived - this can be in your own home, a residential home, or it could be a nursing home.
 The assessment process is the same.

-Our Care Home Solicitors can request an assessment for NHS Continuing Healthcare funding on your behalf, but in order to do so, we’d need some details from you about why you believe you’re eligible.
+Our Care Home Solicitors can request an assessment for NHS Continuing Healthcare Funding (CHC Funding) on your behalf, but in order to do so, we’d need some details from you about why you believe you’re eligible.

 Alternatively, you can ask a GP, social worker, or manager of the care home to carry out the assessment.